onyiny-ang/multi-cluster-use-cases/docs/consistent-deployment-across-clusters.md

 As a simple example, we will be deploying nginx.

-#### Create the Nginx ReplicaSets
+#### Create the NGINX ReplicaSets

-The replicasets/nginx.yaml file declares the number of replicas we desire.
-This can be altered as desired.
-With the file as is, 3 replica sets will be deployed.
+The replicasets/nginx.yaml file declares the number of replica sets desired in total across a federation.
+The number of replica sets will be spread out evenly amongst clusters (by default).
+Since we want to deploy an application consistently across all clusters, we will want to ensure that the number of replicasets we specify is a multiple of the total number of clusters we wish to deploy across.
+Thus, if you have 3 clusters and want one replica on each cluster, you would make the replicas: 3, if you would like 3 replica sets on each cluster, you would make the replicas: 9.
+In the following .yaml file, 3 replica sets will be deployed.

 ```
 apiVersion: extensions/v1beta1